This page describes how to tweak the ranking of the search results returned by your search engines.

 - Modulating the Effects of Labels

 Say that you've compiled a list of sites that you want your search engine to cover, but when you test out some queries, the search results do not quite match what you had in mind.
 The results that you think are most relevant to the query are not at the top of the page.
 Or perhaps you want to give preference to webpages from your favorite research institution or your own website.
 You can straighten that out by promoting or demoting results.
-Custom Search lets you tune results by three means: keywords, weighted labels, and scores.
+Programmable Search Engine lets you tune results by three means: keywords, weighted labels, and scores.
 Keywords and weights are defined in the context file, while scores are defined in the annotations file.

 - Keywords are a quick way of boosting certain webpages in your search results and getting more search results about a particular subject.

 - Weighted labels tell Programmable Search Engine whether to exclude, promote, or demote a site.
 How much a site is promoted or demoted depends on the weights that you apply to the labels.